Levant Island: Culture

 The Bain de Diane and the Plage des Grottes (a nude beach) are reserved for naturists; nudity is formally obligatory there.
 Being nude is allowed (and expected) everywhere on the public area of the island, except in the immediate vicinity of the harbour.
 In the harbour, it is formally necessary to wear what the French jokingly call le minimum, often a pareo or a string.
 In conformance with the relaxed atmosphere of the island, this rule is not really enforced, but generally well observed.
 Inside restaurants outside the village centre, some clothing, although often flimsy, is often worn but toplessness (for women and men) is quite accepted there and le minimum considered sufficient attire; on the outside terraces, nudity is common, especially at lunchtime.
 At least two restaurants, La Fourmi and Heliotel, actively encourage customers to be nude, even at dinner.

-The island sees a number of scuba divers; these generally do not partake in the nudist lifestyle.
+The island sees a number of scuba divers; they generally do not take part in the nudist lifestyle.

 The non-military part of the island is private property.
 The owners form the Association Syndicale Libre des Propriétaires à l'Île du Levant.

-Outside Héliopolis naturist village, the other main tourist attraction is the Domaine des Arbousiers, a voluntary natural reserve of 19 ha, established on 3 December 1993.
+Outside Héliopolis naturist village the main tourist attraction is the Domaine des Arbousiers, a voluntary natural reserve of 19 ha, established on 3 December 1993.

 The island can be reached by boat from Hyères and from Le Lavandou.
 As no cars are allowed on the island (except for some four utility cars), these ferries do not take cars.